okta/okta.github.io/_source/_posts/2017-10-17-add-the-power-of-webhooks-to-your-app-with-oktas-system-log.md

 tags: [webhooks, go]
 ---

 If you've used webhooks before, you probably understand the magical powers they boast.
 Do you want to build a sleep tracker for your dog?
 Get notified when it's going to rain?
-Or maybe have new Eventbrite attendees automatically to Salesforce?
+Or maybe have new Eventbrite attendees automatically added to Salesforce?
 You can do all of those things with webhooks and services like Twilio, Zapier and Workato.

-To get webhooks with Okta, this post will show you how to use an underappreciated features in Okta, the System Log which is a record of all activity that happens in your Okta org.
+To get webhooks with Okta, this post will show you how to use an underappreciated features in Okta, the System Log.
+It's a record of all activity that happens in your Okta org.
 Examples of the events that get recorded in your System Log are:

 -   Failed login attempts
 -   When a user is added or removed from a group